retro16/acsi2stm/doc/quick_start.md

 * Enable (short) the FLASH jumper or put 5V on the 5V pin of the UART header.
 * Put a 3.3V source on any of the 3.3V pins of the UART header.
 * As soon as power is applied, the STM32 is ready to receive its firmware.

+**Note:** The Super Compact PCB has no FLASH jumper, you must put 5V on the 5V pin at boot to enter firmware flash mode.

 ### Flashing using STM32CubeProg